IFJ23-Survivalists/IFJ23/README.md

      */
     ```

 - **Header Declarations**: Document every declaration in the header file (enum, union, struct, function, constants) using Doxygen style.
-Include `@brief` and descriptions for each declaration.
+Include `@brief` for each declaration at minimum.
 For example:

     ```c
     #ifndef EXAMPLE_H